spatie/ray/docs/installation-in-your-project/wordpress.md

 ## Must use Plugins

-By default Wordpress loads your plugins in the following order:
+By default WordPress loads your plugins in the following order:
 - Checks for any must-use plugins directory (default = /wp-content/mu-plugins).
 - Then, if you're running a multisite installation, it checks for plugins that are network-activated and loads those.
 - Then it checks for all other active plugins by looking at the active_plugins entry of the wp_options database table, and loops through those.
 The plugins will be listed alphabetically.